Aldenmaiyor1/SteamGameApp/README.md

 # React Native Steam Game Discount Finder App

+React native is an open source framework for building Native Applications.
+React native is based on React and uses similar tools as react such as hooks and components, but while React is for web, React native is for websites.
+While React uses HTML, CSS and Javascript to create interactive user interfaces, React Native uses native UI components and API for mobile apps.
+This means that your apps will utilize the platform’s (IOS or Android) build-in UI elements and its cross-platform development capabilities, reducing development time and costs and developers only have to develop one app for both platforms.
+I created this app using expo, which is a platform for react native that simplifies the creation of the app and the routing.
+It is similar to vite
-This React Native application serves as a Steam game discount finder, utilizing APIs from Steam Community and CheapShark to retrieve deal and game information.
-The app allows users to search for specific games on sale and set price ranges for their searches.
+This demonstration will focus on creating a Steam game discount finder app for android using react native.
+This app will use API’s from [Steam](https://steamcommunity.com/dev) and [CheapShark](https://apidocs.cheapshark.com) to retrieve deal information and game information.
+It also allows you to search for specific games if they are on sale and set the price range for your search.

 ## Installation Guide